lidaof/eg-docs/docs/usage.rst

 .. image:: _static/mm10_4dn.png

-After a hub is added, a facet table containing all tracks will pop up.
-This allows you to choose any tracks you are interested in:
+After a hub is added, a ``facet table`` containing all tracks will pop up.
+This allows you to choose any tracks you are interested in.
+The ``facet table`` can also be revisted through the menu when you choose **Track Facet Table**:

 .. image:: _static/mm10_4dn_facet.png